koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_10_more-about-ecommerce-in-denmark.md

-# More about eCommerce in Denmark
+# Slide 10 of Lecture 8 contains information about More about eCommerce in Denmark

 # Here is the description of the graphs in slide 10 of lecture 8: